 They are the work of Resident Artist Charalambos Epaminonda, who also writes and illustrates children’s books and takes on icon commissions, building a little jewel of a Greek Orthodox chapel in his spare time on a hill above his home, a dwelling place every bit as whimsical as the fantastic Byzantine structures in his drawings.
 Amid all these varied artistic activities, Charalambos remains calm and centered, a man at peace with himself, and a paradigm of a spiritually-centered artist, indifferent to commercial success or critical acclaim.

-Compared with much modern Orthodox iconography, the work of Epaminonda exudes warmth and humanity, revitalizing old pattern-book imagery in exciting, innovative ways.
+Compared with much traditional Orthodox iconography, the work of Epaminonda exudes warmth and humanity, revitalizing old pattern-book imagery in visually exciting ways.
 Just the added touch of a floral pattern to the red background of his Virgin of the Sign underscores the maternal, caring side of this grieving Mary, who offers up her dying son to the World.
 His Christ Made Without Hands is actually painted on a woven cloth, suggesting the towel on which Christ left an imprint of his face to heal the ailing King of Edessa, according to the traditional Eastern Orthodox story of how this miraculous image came into being.

 A longtime friend of the Collection, Epaminonda took on the commission of creating an iconographic triptych based of three "parables of mercy" from the Gospel of Luke, the Prodigal Son, the Sower and the Seed, and the Good Samaritan.
 The trio of separate paintings are united in composition and color palette with Christ depicted in the center panel, scattering the good seed of the Gospel.
 Trained in both art and theology, the normally reticent artist spoke eloquently of what holds the triptych together--the notion of epistrophi, a Greek word, meaning “coming back,” “returning,” and in its New Testament variant, “conversion.”